13th Street Repertory Theatre

-The Thirteenth Street Repertory Theatre (13th St Rep) is an off-off Broadway theater in New York City founded in 1972 by Edith O'Hara.
-It is home to the longest running play in Off-Off Broadway history, Israel Horovitz's Line which began its run at the 65-seat venue in 1974.

-The theater is presently under the leadership of Artistic Director Joe John Battista, who mounts premiere productions, experimental plays, and revivals.
+13th Street Repertory Theatre (originally the 13th Street Theatre) was an off-off-Broadway theater located in the basement of a townhouse at 50 West 13th Street in Manhattan's Greenwich Village.
+Established as a performance venue in the early 1960s, it became a part of New York City's off-off-Broadway movement, hosting experimental theatre companies, emerging playwrights and performers.
+The theater hosted early productions by the Ridiculous Theatre Company and the first musical by Barry Manilow.

+Under the ownership of producer Edith O'Hara, the venue was renamed 13th Street Repertory Theatre and became known for nurturing new theatrical works.
+Its most notable production was Line by Israel Horovitz, which became the longest-running play in off-off-Broadway history.
+The theater closed in 2023.
+In 2024, the New York City Landmarks Preservation Commission designated the building a New York City landmark.

 History

-The theatre is in the basement level of a townhouse located at 50 West 13th Street, parts of which date back to the late 1700s.
-There exists a trap door in what was formerly a carriage house, now the theater's backstage dressing room, that leads down to a cellar dating back to the Pre–Civil War Era.
+The theater was in the basement level of a townhouse located at 50 West 13th Street, Manhattan, parts of which date back to the late 1700s.
+A trap door in what was formerly a carriage house, now the theater's backstage dressing room, leads down to a cellar dating back to the Pre-Civil War Era.
 That cellar was a Greenwich Village way station on the Underground Railroad.
-In the 1940s, 50 West 13th Street was a popular ceramics studio and hub for artists.
+In the 1940s, the building was a ceramics studio and hub for artists.

-From the early 1960s, the building's basement level became a performance space called The 13th Street Theatre, one of many small Off-Off Broadway venues that were springing up in the early years of the Off-Off Broadway Movement.
-The Drunkard, the first musical by then 19-year old composer Barry Manilow, performed at the space on weekends from 1964 to 1970, promising its audiences "free beer or root beer" during its two shows a night.
+From the early 1960s, the building's basement level became a performance space called the 13th Street Theatre, one of many small venues that were springing up in the early years of the off-off-Broadway movement.
+The Drunkard, the first musical by then 19-year-old composer Barry Manilow, was performed at the space on weekends from 1964 to 1970, promising its audiences "free beer or root beer" during its two shows each night.

+In the early 1970s, the 13th Street Theatre was home to the Ridiculous Theatre Company.
+They presented productions such as Corn in December 1972, Shanghai Loca by Alexis Del Lago in March 1973, and Camille in June 1973.
+In 1973, producer Edith O'Hara presented Hot and Cold Heroes at the theater.
+The play, written by Albert Poland, contained a "segment spoofing such practitioners of the Off-Off-Broadway theater scene as author-composer Al Carmines and the Playhouse of the Ridiculous."